 “Yes, you should.”

 “At midnight one year ago, I watched from the tree line right over there as Cass placed the lantern on the dock, luring us all.
 There are consequences to every action. ” The crowd is solemn as Megan recounts the events leading up to the tragedy.
-And as if the final piece to a puzzle is found, Jon speaks up.
+Jon begins to understand what really happened and speaks loudly.

 “Wait!”
 Jon yells over the wind.
 “That’s not true!
 I was with Cass when she placed the lantern on the well.
 I went to confess my feelings for her and she ran away from me.
 When I caught up to her, she explained her friendship with you Megan, was important to her.
 If you were watching from the shadows Megan, you saw me with Cass.
 You were the one who moved the lantern to the dock.
 You caused this tragedy!
 You caused Cass’s death.”

-The group assembled is shocked at the revelation as Megan’s responsibility is exposed.
-Everyone departs, cell phones already spreading the information.
+The group assembled is shocked at the revelation as Megan’s deceit is exposed, and she pauses in silence as cell phones light up the night to spread the new information.
+Megan runs from the crowd and the group buzzes as they leave.
 With the shoreline abandon, Cass and Tom emerge from the shadows.
 Cass is stunned, confused.
 Tom takes her hand.

 “You are vindicated Cass, everyone knows the truth now.
 You have done no wrong.
 You are free!”
 Cass looks into his eyes and slowly begins to understand.

-She takes a deep breath and exhales months of turmoil savoring peace for the first time.
-Cass turns to see Jon watching.
-She smiles to him and then takes Tom’s hand and they walk beneath the glow of the moon, through the mist taking them home.
+“Many years ago I lost my life in that well,” Tom tells her, “My spirit like yours has wandered aimlessly. . . waiting to guide you.
+I’ve been waiting a long time.
+Come now Cass, it’s finally time.”
+Cass finally understands.
+She takes a deep breath and exhales months of turmoil, savoring peace for the first time.
+Cass turns to see Jon watching stoically from the shadows.
+She smiles to him and then takes Tom’s hand and together they walk beneath the glow of the moon, through the mist taking them home.